Pakistan vs West Indies: batting collapse mars first innings

 PAK vs WI opening clash of ODI series

-In the first Pakistan vs West Indies match of the ongoing ODI-series, the Men in Green won with 5 wickets to spare at the Brian Lara Cricket Academy in Tarouba, here.
+In the first match between Pakistan and West Indies ODI-series, men in green won with five wickets to spare at the Brian Lara Cricket Academy in Tarouba.

-Chasing 281, Pakistan reached their target with 7 balls to spare.
-The Green Shirts overcame early setbacks with an unbeaten lower-order partnership.
+Chasing 281, Pakistan reached their target with seven balls to spare.
+The green shirts overcame early setbacks with an unbeaten lower-order partnership.

 Afridi’s record high ODI wickets